51C80Y/51C80Y/README.md

   - 👋 Hi, I’m @51C80Y
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Responsive Web Design
+- 🌱 I’m currently learning JavaScript!
+Yelp!
 - 💞️ I’m looking to collaborate on Websites and other open Projects, where i can gain confidence in my knowledge and expand it.
 - 📫 How to reach me, IG: @c4llme.blu3
 - ⚡ Fun fact: I´m a self lerned developer